 The Uyuni Salt Flats is that kind of place that makes your jaw drop when you see it and leaves you awe-stricken for the rest of your life.
 When I am asked to name a place that really, really struck me, the Uyuni Salt Flats and the landscapes of the Eduardo Avaroa Reserve immediately come to my mind.

 This place has won the heart of every traveler who walked on it.
 How could it be otherwise?
-The truth is, we would not be too surprised to find this kind of landscape on some other planet, but on Earth?
-The Bolivian Salt Flats have this power of waking up the explorer inside every traveler.
+The truth is, we would not be too surprised to find this kind of landscape on some other planet but on Earth?
+The Bolivian Salt Flats have the power of waking up the explorer inside every traveler.

 And I know what I’m talking about.
 In fact, I have visited the Uyuni Salt Flats twice, during the same trip!
 I first took a classic group tour just like everybody else, to later realize that I hadn’t had enough of it, and went back on the Salar on a private tour.
 Yep, I can be that obsessive sometimes.